 The fried plantains add some amazing sweetness and texture to this dish, but if you’re looking for a quick weeknight dinner, you could skip them and the meal will still be delicious.

-- 1 can or 1 3/4 cups cooked black beans, drained and rinsed
+- 1 14 ounce can or 1 3/4 cups cooked black beans, drained and rinsed

 - 1/2 cup vegetable broth

-- 1 medium bunch of collard greens (about 6 leaves) slices into strips
+- 1 small bunch of collard greens about 6 leaves slices into strips

 - 1/4 cup chopped fresh cilantro

-- Heat remaining 2 tbsp. oil in another (or the same) skillet over medium heat.
+- Heat remaining 2 tablespoons of oil in the same skillet over medium heat.

-- Add onion and sautee until soft, about five minutes.
+- When the oil is hot, add the onion and sauté until soft, about 5 minutes.

-- Add garlic and cook for another minute.
-Add beans, broth, lime juice, cumin and coriander.
-Simmer until most of the liquid is dissolved, which should take 5-10 minutes.
+- Add garlic and cook for another minute, until very fragrant.
+Add beans, broth, lime juice, cumin, coriander, and paprika.
+Simmer until most of the liquid has cooked off, which should take 5-10 minutes.

-- Add collard greens and simmer just until wilted, about another 3 minutes, adding a few tablespoons of water if the mixture gets too thick.
+- Add the collard greens to the skillet and simmer just until wilted, about another 3 minutes, adding a few tablespoons of water if the bean mixture gets too thick.
+Remove from heat and stir in the cilantro, then season with salt and pepper to taste.

-- Divide rice onto dishes, top with bean mixture, then with cilantro and plantains.
+- Divide rice onto dishes, and top with bean mixture and plantains.
+Garnish with some extra cilantro if you'd like.